abdulahadk/precision-git/README.md

 ## Usage
 Using the Precision 100 framework is as easy as cloning the repository and executing the `migration.sh` shell script.
 It, ofcourse, assumes that the [prerequisite](http://github.com/ennovatenow/precision-git#prerequisites) components are already installed.

+### A simple demo
 The following command executes a demo migration, no records are actually migrated but it serves the purpose of checking if all the prerequisite components are intalled and configured properly.
-The 'longer example' and the 'longer longer example' examples provide more details for configuring the framework for proper usage.
+The ['longer example'](https://github.com/ennovatenow/precision-git#a-longer-example) and the 'longer longer example' examples provide more details for configuring the framework for proper usage.

 The demo migration expects that there is an Oracle schema with the name `precision100` and password `Welcome123` in an Oracle instance with SID: `mig`.